Quartz/mapquery/README.md

 Adding the option to return centroids could be useful for building cartograms.

+### Option to drop imported shapefiles

+By default, Mapquery saves imported zip files to the `shapefile-imports` folder.
+We should add an option on the import page to not keep the imported file, as we're currently not doing anything with them.

 ## API endpoint reference

 Route definitions can be found in `routes/index.js`; handlers are in `/queries.js`.